miguelperezcolom/mateu/README.md

 For achieving this goal, Mateu MDD provides

-- a set of abstract classes and interfaces as a base framework
+- a set of abstract classes and interfaces for defining your app
 - Model Driven Development (aka MDD) utilities
 - and the power of the Vaadin framework